 Fifteen local organizations with 24 locations currently participate in The Arts Partnership’s ArtWORKS program for a wide variety of reasons that range from enhancing workplace well-being to supporting local artists.

-“ArtWORKS is a great way to encourage local businesses to support local art and artists and realize the benefits of bringing art into their offices,” Tania Blanich, director of operations at The Arts Partnership, said.
+“ArtWORKS is a great way to encourage local businesses to support local art and artists and realize the benefits of bringing art into their offices,” Tania Blanich, Executive Director at The Arts Partnership, said.
 “It’s incredibly gratifying to us as an arts advocacy organization to see companies embrace our mission to cultivate community through the arts.”

 Fargo’s Hector International Airport hosts live music as part of its longtime participation in TAP’s ArtWORKS program.
 In addition, visual art by local artists hang throughout the airport.